+Figure 2.2.1 Flowchart of the Workflow for the Project

 Aide Glasses is affordable smart glasses that helps hearing impaired people communicate better by showing them what other people are saying in the form of subtitles.
-The prototype mechanism consists of three stages as shown in Figure 2.2.1.
-A microphone will be embedded inside the smart glasses which will be used to capture the voices of the surrounding people.
+The prototype mechanism consists of three stages as shown in Figure 2.2.2.
+A microphone was embedded inside the smart glasses which will be used to capture the voices of the surrounding people.
 Next, as the glasses are provided with Wi-Fi capability, the captured voices will be transmitted in real-time through the internet to Google Cloud services to be processed and transcribed by Google Speech-to-Text state of the art speech recognition technology.
 The resulting output of the transcribed text will be sent back to the glasses to be displayed to the users in the form of subtitles on the glass lens.
-The overflow system of the prototype is shown can be seen in Figure 2.2.6 in the form of block diagram.
+The system overall flow of the prototype is shown in Figure 2.2.3 in the form of block diagram.